agora3/agora-py-nostr/README.md

 ## First start

 ```
-setup your secret key in the file ./agama_nostr/nostr_key.py
+put your existing NOSTR_KEY in the .env file

-NOSTR_SEC = "------ YOUR SECRET KEY -------"
+NOSTR_KEY=yourSecret123Key

-or create new one:
+or generate a new one

 $ python3 nostr_key_gen.py